How to Change the Default Google Account With Multiple Accounts

-Unfortunately, multiple Google accounts come with a problem: multiple sign-ins on desktop and mobile devices.
+Unfortunately, multiple Google accounts come with a problem: multiple sign-ins on the desktop and mobile devices.
 Which one is the default account?
 And if it’s not the one you want, how can you change the default Google sign-in to the one you want?

 Believe it or not, Google has a simple solution.

-How to Set Your Default Google Account
+How to Change Your Default Google Account

 Google defaults to the first account you logged in with.
 This is the rule you will see in action every time.
 The Google menu at the top-right also suggests the default account when you use multiple sign-ins.